trevor-mink/create-template/README.md

 To run the application...
+1. Simply run the start.sh shell script in the top level folder.
+   (This will run the backend node application in the background and then run
+    the frontend react application in the foreground.)

+Alternately, you can run the two applications separately in separate windows..
 1. In the backend folder, run the following from a unix command line: node app
 2. In the frontend folder, run the following from a unix command line: